 The UM department conducts timely prospective, concurrent, and retrospective review of requested care and services.
 Licensed clinical staff evaluate treatment requests ensuring that services are medically necessary and congruent with evidence-based, nationally recognized clinical guidelines.
-At any time, a provider may request a copy of criteria used to make medical necessity decisions during the utilization review process by calling the Health Plan of San Joaquin at (888) 936-7526.
+At any time, a Provider may request a copy of criteria used to make medical necessity decisions during the utilization review process by calling Health Plan at (888) 936-7526.
 Appropriately licensed professionals supervise and monitor all authorization decisions.
 Only a physician with appropriate training, experience, and certification by the American Board of Medical Specialties, or a licensed pharmacist may defer, modify or deny a request for services based on medical necessity.